dilipsinghchouhan/cufflink/README.md

 ##To Do: ASAP

 * Models for education, link, phone number, position...
-* Get current student stuff working
 * Find a way to edit educations...?
+* Allow removal of things...
 * Make schools etc part of system.
 * consolidate similaries between users & educations
 * Add email address model...?